Motus-Metrics/Human-Movement-Geometry/README.md

 the AGPLv3 requires that the complete corresponding source code of the running version be made available to those users.

-For use in proprietary or closed-source commercial services, a separate commercial license may be available.
-Please contact the author for details.

 See the `LICENSE` file for the full license text.